Fujifilm X100F vs Canon M100

 Sensor comparison: Fujifilm X100F vs Canon M100

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the M100 is 10 percent smaller.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.5 (X100F) and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.